Composite images of Galois for elliptic curves over $\mathbf{Q}$ & Entanglement fields: Analysis of Rational Points --- Genus 3

 \subsubsection{Analysis of $X_{H_{106},\ref{G43}}(48)$}

-As above, the modular curve $X\coloneqq X_{H_{106},G_4}(48)$ is a genus 3 non-hyperelliptic curve with affine equation
+As above, the modular curve $X_{H_{106},\ref{G43}}(48)$ is a genus 3 non-hyperelliptic curve with affine equation

+For simplicity, we denote the smooth projective compactification of this modular curve by $X$.
 We first attempt the above methods of quotients and Prym varieties.
 We find a non-trivial map from our curve $X$ to an elliptic curve $E$ with positive rank and $\ZZ{2}$ torsion, and so quotients do not yield a desired result.
 As above, the existence of two torsion implies that our curve $X$ admits an \'etale double cover, and we compute the determinantal decomposition of $X$ as well as the double cover $D_{\delta}$.
 There exists a twist $\delta$ such that the Prym variety $\Prym(D_{\delta}/C)$ has positive rank, and so the above technique does not apply.

 Using the \texttt{Magma} instrinsic

 we compute that the rank of $X$ is at most $1$, which suggests that we proceed by a Chabauty argument.
 The canonical image of $X\subset \mP^2$ is the smooth plane quartic